 If you don’t comprehend what you’re reading, don’t worry.
 Remember, that’s not the point while you are practicing and changing your reading habits.
-Trust me, you will comprehend more than you’ve ever comprehended before after you change your reading habits.
+Trust me, you will comprehend more than you ever have before after you change your habits.

 As you go through this pointer exercise, gradually increase the speed of the pen’s movement.
 Continue increasing the speed until you can barely comprehend one or two words per line.
 The goal here is to train your eyes and brain to read at a steady pace and not backtrack.